 Many state and regional groups of the Australian Skeptics have their own local newsletters and often have dinner and chat evenings with guest speakers, quiz nights and other recreational activities.
 You’ll occasionally find the Skeptics in newspapers, on television, or on the radio analysing or debunking some mysterious claim.
 If you’re interested in joining the Australian Skeptics or just contacting us for any reason, please see our How To Join page or the contact page.

 The Australian Skeptics publish a quarterly magazine named the Skeptic.
 Since 1981, the Skeptic has reported and reviewed issues ranging from aliens to cryptozoology, and it even had an article on Electroencephaloneuromentimpography.
-All articles and pictures from the first 23 years of the Skeptic are available on a CD-ROM.
+All past issues of our magazine, save the ones from the last year, are available to view and download from this site.

 The Skeptics host an annual national convention which includes prominent scientists, researchers and authors amongst the keynote speakers.
-Previous speakers have included James Randi, Paul Davies, Susan Blackmore and Richard Dawkins.
+Previous speakers have included James Randi, Paul Davies, Susan Blackmore, the Skeptics’ Guide to the Universe Podcast and Richard Dawkins.